RohanArora13/screentime/readme.md

 # ScreenTime

-Free software to track your software usage in windows!
+Free software to track your software usage and Screen time in windows!

 ## Screenshot